-Professional Scrum Training
+Professional Scrum™ Training

-The Professional Scrum Master II (PSM II) course is a 2-day Advanced Scrum Master course designed to support experienced Scrum Masters in their professional journeys.
+The Professional Scrum Master IITM (PSM II) course is a 2-day Advanced Scrum Master course designed to support experienced Scrum Masters in their professional journeys.
 This course is a combination of instruction and facilitated exercises looking at the challenges that Scrum Masters face and how the principles and values of Scrum help them to deal with those situations.

 The Professional Agile LeadershipTM (PAL) Essentials is a 2-day hands-on workshop that uses a combination of instruction and hands-on exercises to help managers and other leaders who work directly with agile teams understand how to best support, guide, and coach their teams to improve their agile capabilities.

 Improve Your Capabilities as a Professional

-Scrum.org provides the highest quality Scrum training, training materials and certified Professional Scrum Trainers (PSTs) to teach them all based on a set of Professional Scrum Competencies.
-Our training materials are created and maintained by Scrum co-creator Ken Schwaber, Scrum.org and the PST community members who teach the courses, helping to ensure that they are in tune with what’s happening in software development organizations and always up-to-date with the latest practices.
-As of the end of August, Scrum.org has trained over 117,000 students around the globe.
+Scrum.org training classes are consistently led by Scrum.org expert Professional Scrum TrainersTM (PSTs) to foster experiential learning though instruction, exercises, group activities, real-world examples and discussion, all based on a set of Professional Scrum Competencies.
+Our training materials are created and maintained by Scrum co-creator Ken Schwaber, Scrum.org and the PST community members who teach the courses, helping to ensure that they are in tune with what’s happening in organizations and always up-to-date with the latest practices.
+Scrum.org has trained over 300,500 students around the globe.

 Professional Scrum Trainers